junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Dean is already moving toward the impala as he chants the angel exorcism, by the time the last thread of Cas's grace leaves his body, he already had the car trunk wide open, and the bowl with the mixture of ingredients for the angel summoning spell setting on the drawing is long pre-prepared and ready to go.
 He throws a litten match into the bowl, watching the flame jumps high from the mixture of herbs.

-Outside, Cas's grace starts moving back, lowering from the sky.
+Outside, Cas's grace starts moving back, lowering from the sky, as the ritual working its magic.

 Dean holds his breath and waits.
 Part of his brain never stops wandering off, panicking about what if the summoning doesn't work and Cas's grace ends up at the door of the Heaven, where other angels would spot him and kill him again.
 He doesn't realize he starts praying again, just repeatedly thinking, *Please, Cas.
 Please, work.
 Please, come back.*

 As Cas's grace flies away and hovers back, his body collapses down as if a mountain falls.
 Without control of a living mind, the body drops, the legs slump, the arms limp, the shoulder crashes.
 The ground shakes like an earthquake.
-The sound of avalanche.
+The sound of mountains moving, oceans turning, volcanos exploding.

 Dean is startled, he is petrified.
 Dean only belatedly realizes he forgets to consider how to prevent this giant body from hitting the ground hard, from being hurt by the collision.
 Though, with his tiny shape, he doubts there is anything he could have done.
-He hates the thought that Cas's form might be injured in the process by the slightest because of his carelessness. *Please.* He can only hope.
+He hates the thought that Cas's body might be injured in the process by the slightest because of his carelessness. *Please.* He can only hope.

 The only fortunate thing is, this is Alaska.
 For miles, there is no human sighting.
 No one will ever get to witness, no one will get collateral damage.

 Dean runs toward where the giant body lies.
 Where the Chrysler Tower falls to the ground.
-The sight of the landfall and avalanche of Castiel.
+The sight of the landfall and avalanche of one giant celestial being, of Castiel.

 There is something else he realizes not working as he thought should be.
 The body is still too big -- as it was.
 Somehow in his thought, in his plan, he imagines it shrink back to the normal size the moment the angelic parts are separated, somehow things will correct themselves and problems get solved automatically -- they never do.

 And now, with the grace hovering over the lifeless body that is still too giant, the problem remains.

 Dean forces himself to think fast.
 He looks at the cloud of the light, as if looking into Cas's eyes.
-He can feel his own brain operating like a computer with too hot CPU, dizzy from the light and too hard thinking.
+He can feel his own brain operating like a computer with too hot CPU, dizzy from the light, too slow to catch up the reality.

-"Okay, emm, okay, we just need to, ugh," Dean puts a hand on the edge of the giant trench coat that is now spread on the ground.
+"Okay, emm, okay, we just need to, ugh," Dean puts a hand on the edge of the giant trench coat that is now spreading on the ground.
 And as far as he reaches, he can only put a palm on the corner, no further than the first edge stitch. *He's too tiny, too weak, too helpless.* The shape and size keep reminding him. *He's just a human.
 How can he ever imagine fixing an angel that is so grand and beautiful?*

 Dean clenches his fingers around that corner of the fabric he can get, forcing his mind away from that train of thought. *This is about Cas, not about him.*